 Gusto makes payroll, benefits, and HR actually easy.

-And when you’re just getting started, deciding whether to go with group health insurance is one of the first choices you’ll have to make.
+And when you’re just getting started with health insurance, deciding whether to go with group insurance is one of the first choices you’ll have to make.

 Luckily, you’ve landed in the right place.
 This article will break down the main benefits of group health plans, so you can make an informed decision for your team.

 How do small businesses think about benefits?